ariellecerini/portfolio/posts/digital-penmanship.md

 role: Innovator, Developer, & Designer
 tools: React.JS, Redux, PubNub, MongoDB, Draft.JS
 description: In an effort to allow for greater presence of the individual in their communication within many-to-many communication systems, an application was developed that maps an individuals keystroke biometrics to a variable font.
-image: /DP-Mockup.png
+image: /projects/digital-penmanship/thumbnail.png
-tags: Design Research, JS, Modeling, Chat Based Application
+tags: ux design
 featuredImage:
 cModules: {